 - Click Remove area from comparison to remove the selected infographic from the side by side comparison.

 - To export infographics in PDF and/or HTML format, choose Export in the In app/Export toggle button.
 You can use the format drop-down menu to choose between PDF, HTML, or Both for each selected infographic.
 The default is PDF, which you can change in Preferences.

 Click Export to run an infographic.
 To run all the selected infographics (up to a maximum of 100), click Export All.
 In this mode, infographics are not opened in the app.
 For a PDF, you can click Open report to open it.
 An infographic run in HTML format is downloaded, and you can open the dynamic HTML file from the location on your machine.
 If you clicked Export All, all the infographics will be downloaded to your machine as a Zip file.

 Run classic reports

-You can select the type of reports that you want to view.
+You can choose the type of reports that you want to view.

 - Click Classic reports.

-You can select the reports that you want to view for the selected sites.
+You can choose the reports that you want to view for the selected sites.